Gloria.tv: Reto Nay

 Roman Catholic priest Reto Nay is co-founder of the multilingual video portal gloria.tv, and one of the two priests working for gloria.tv, along with Markus Doppelbauer.
 On 22 January 2009 gloria.tv published a text that played down the Holocaust.
 Nay refused to delete it, telling the Linz diocesan newspaper that "the whole Catholic spectrum is needed".
 Media law expert Walter Berka explained that there was a serious suspicion of a violation of the law banning National Socialist re-activation.
 Nay stated that Austrian or German law was not decisive for gloria.tv, since the website was registered in Moldova.

 On the evening of 13 March 2013, Reto Nay was dismissed without notice by the Tujetsch parish.
 The Diocese of Chur called on him to resign immediately from his activities as a pastor.
 In March 2013, the Graubündner Kantonspolizei (cantonal police of Graubünden) initiated an investigation in connection with gloria.tv.
 On 15 March 2013, Bishop Huonder also removed Nay from office.
 Nay attributed this to a "witch hunt".
 The parish office in Sedrun announced on 15 March 2013 that Reto Nay had disappeared the day before and was no longer traceable.
 From April 2013 Nay preached again on gloria.tv and reported to the diocese of Chur, his whereabouts remained unknown for the time being.

 According to gloria.tv, Nay was active on the Greek island of Patmos in the following years.
 According to contributions on gloria.tv, he preached in November 2017 in St. Pelagiberg (St. Gallen) in Switzerland.

 Web portal

-The individuals responsible for gloria.tv has been difficult to determine.
+The individuals responsible for gloria.tv have been difficult to determine.
 The website was founded by Reto Nay in Switzerland, but since 2014 his name is no longer listed on the website.
 Gloria.tv was apparently produced in Vienna, but was registered in the Republic of Moldova and describes itself as a "private initiative that is not directly linked to the ecclesiastical hierarchy".
 There was a contact address in Moscow, but no email address or telephone number.
 In 2017, the registered office was moved to Dover in the state of Delaware in the USA.